A new report reveals a decline in state funding for nonprofits.

 According to a study done by Communities Unlimited, Non-profit groups in the state of Arkansas are continuing to see a decrease in state and federal funding due to budget cuts.

-Fox 24 News sat down with a local non-profit who told us what it mean to its organization.
+KNWA sat down with a local non-profit who told us what it mean to its organization.

 The report shows individual giving, funding from state and federal governments, and changes in tax codes are tightening up what corporations can give to the almost 14 thousand non-profits in the natural state.